LordYemight/food-recipe/README.md

-# FoodiesHub - A Recipe Search Web App
+# DAMMY-FOOD - A Recipe Search Web App

-FoodiesHub is a web application that allows users to search for recipes and view detailed information about each recipe.
+DAMMY-FOOD is a web application that allows users to search for recipes and view detailed information about each recipe.
 It provides a user-friendly interface for finding the perfect recipe for your next meal.

 ## Features